wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-godaddy-custom-domain-name.md

 	ms.date="10/23/2015"
 	wacn.date=""/>

-# Configure a custom domain name in Azure Websites (Purchased directly from GoDaddy)
+# Configure a custom domain name in Azure (Purchased directly from GoDaddy)

 [AZURE.INCLUDE [web-selector](../includes/websites-custom-domain-selector.md)]

 [AZURE.INCLUDE [intro](../includes/custom-dns-web-site-intro.md)]

-If you have purchased domain through Azure Websites then refer to the final step of <a href="/documentation/articles/custom-dns-web-site-buydomains-web-app" title="Web Apps" class="current">Buy Domain for Web Apps</a> article.
+If you have purchased domain through Azure Web Apps then refer to the final step of [Buy Domain for Web Apps](/documentation/articles/custom-dns-web-site-buydomains-web-app).

-This article provides instructions on using a custom domain name that was purchased directly from [GoDaddy](https://godaddy.com) with [Azure Websites](/documentation/services/web-sites/).
+This article provides instructions on using a custom domain name that was purchased directly from [GoDaddy](https://godaddy.com) with [Azure Web Apps](/documentation/services/web-sites/).

 [AZURE.INCLUDE [introfooter](../includes/custom-dns-web-site-intro-notes.md)]